 Costa Rican Coffee History

-Costa Rica is one of the top producers of coffee.
-Coffee is Costa Rica’s number three export.
-Coffee exporting is incredibly important to the country’s economy.
-Arabica coffee was first introduced to the country directly from Ethiopia in the late 1770’s.
-The Costa Rican government encouraged farming by offering plots of land to farmers who wanted to grow and harvest the plants.
+Costa Rica is one of the top producers of coffee in the world.
+As their third most exported product, it is incredibly important to the country’s economy.
+Ethiopia introduced Arabica coffee to the country in the late 1770s.
+The Costa Rican government encouraged farming of coffee by offering plots of land to local farmers.
 By 1829, coffee production was a larger source of revenue than tobacco, cacao, and sugar cane.
-Today, many Nicaraguan immigrants are often employed as seasonal workers on plantations to harvest coffee during peak seasons.
+Today, the farms in Costa Rica often employ Nicaraguan immigrants as seasonal workers on plantations to harvest coffee during peak seasons.

-Farmers have begun to assign colors to each honey process.
-Colors are assigned to indicate the amount of sunlight each cherry is exposed to.
+Farmers have begun to assign colors to each level of honey process, indicating the amount of exposure to sunlight the plants receive.
 Yellow/white honey process being the most and black honey process being the least amount of sunlight.
-Yellow/white honey coffees are usually dried in the sun for around a week.
-Red honey is dried for two to three weeks, usually in the shade.
-Black honey is exposed to as little light as possible and must dry for at least two weeks.
+Yellow/white honey coffees are usually left to dry in the sun for around a week and red honey is dried for two to three weeks, usually in the shade.
+Whereas Black honey is exposed to as little light as possible and must dry for at least two weeks.
 The longer the dry time, the more fruit-forward the end result tastes.